lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 the original function finishes to procede, which is modeled perfectly by a stack.)

-Complete the `CallStackValidator` class by adding fields, constructors, and implementing the `validate()` method so that it returns true if the string represents a correct sequence of function calls.
+Complete the `CallStackValidator` class by adding one of your stack implementations as a field and implementing the `validate()` method so that it returns true if the string represents a correct sequence of function calls.
+You may include additional fields, constructors, and methods if you would like.

 A sequence of function calls is correct if two things are true:
 1. Only the most recently called function can do any work (call another function or halt)
 2. At the end of the sequence of function calls, all functions should have